-A primary component of your XTM device setup is the configuration of network interface IP addresses.
-When you run the Quick Setup Wizard, the external and trusted interfaces are set up so traffic can flow from protected devices to an outside network.
-You can use the procedures in this section to change the configuration after you run the Quick Setup Wizard, or to add other components of your network to the configuration.
+A primary component of your Firebox setup is the configuration of network interface IP addresses.
+When you run the Web Setup Wizard or Quick Setup Wizard, you set up the external and trusted interfaces so traffic can flow from protected devices to an outside network.
+You can change the interface configuration to add other components of your network to the configuration.
 For example, you can set up an optional interface for public servers such as a web server.

-Your XTM device physically separates the networks on your Local Area Network (LAN) from those on a Wide Area Network (WAN) like the Internet.
+Your Firebox physically separates the networks on your Local Area Network (LAN) from those on a Wide Area Network (WAN) like the Internet.
 Your device uses routing to send packets from networks it protects to networks outside your organization.
-To do this, your device must know what networks are connected on each interface.
+To route packets through your device to the correct destinations, your device must know which networks are connected on each interface.

 Mixed routing mode

-In mixed routing mode, you can configure your XTM device to send network traffic between a wide variety of physical and virtual network interfaces.
+In mixed routing mode, you can configure your Firebox to send network traffic between a wide variety of physical and virtual network interfaces.
 This is the default network mode, and this mode offers the greatest amount of flexibility for different network configurations.
-However, you must configure each interface separately, and you may have to change network settings for each computer or client protected by your XTM device.
-The XTM device uses Network Address Translation (NAT) to send information between network interfaces.
+However, you must configure each interface separately, and you may have to change network settings for each computer or client protected by your Firebox.
+The Firebox uses Network Address Translation (NAT) to send information between network interfaces.

 For more information, see About Network Address Translation (NAT).